Buzz Aldrin: Apollo 11

 After the call, Aldrin began photographing and inspecting the spacecraft to document and verify its condition before their flight.
 Aldrin and Armstrong then set up a seismometer, to detect moonquakes, and a laser beam reflector.
 While Armstrong inspected a crater, Aldrin began the difficult task of hammering a metal tube into the surface to obtain a core sample.
 Most of the iconic photographs of an astronaut on the Moon taken by the Apollo 11 astronauts are of Aldrin; Armstrong appears in just two color photographs.
 "As the sequence of lunar operations evolved," Aldrin explained, "Neil had the camera most of the time, and the majority of the pictures taken on the Moon that include an astronaut are of me.
 It wasn't until we were back on Earth and in the Lunar Receiving Laboratory looking over the pictures that we realized there were few pictures of Neil.
 My fault perhaps, but we had never simulated this during our training."

-Aldrin reentered Eagle first but, as he tells it, before ascending the module's ladder he became the first person to urinate on the Moon.
+Aldrin reentered Eagle first but claims, before ascending the module's ladder he became the first person to urinate on the Moon.
 With some difficulty they lifted film and two sample boxes containing 21.55 kg of lunar surface material to the hatch using a flat cable pulley device.
 Armstrong reminded Aldrin of a bag of memorial items in his sleeve pocket, and Aldrin tossed the bag down.
 It contained a mission patch for the Apollo 1 flight that Ed White never flew due to his death in a cabin fire during the launch rehearsal; medallions commemorating Yuri Gagarin, the first man in space (who had died the previous year in a test flight accident), and Vladimir Komarov, the first man to die in a space flight, and a silicon disk etched with goodwill messages from 73 nations.
 After transferring to LM life support, the explorers lightened the ascent stage for the return to lunar orbit by tossing out their backpacks, lunar overshoes, an empty Hasselblad camera, and other equipment.
 The hatch was closed again at 05:01, and they repressurized the lunar module and settled down to sleep.